JonnyThompson7/bankback/README.md

 ## Usage

-This program is run from the command line, and has no back end so we use Insomnia to make sure the routes work correctly.
+This program is run from the command line, and has no front end so we use Insomnia to make sure the routes work correctly.

 ## Built With